xihh87/somebar/README.md

 Commands can be sent either by writing to the file name above, or equivalently by calling somebar with the `-c` argument.
 For example: `somebar -c toggle all`.
 This is recommended for shell scripts, as there is no race-free way to write to a file only if it exists.

+## IPC

+Out of the box, somebar cannot control dwl.
+Clicking on the tag bar has no effect, because there is no communication channel from somebar back to dwl.

+If you apply the patch `contrib/ipc.patch`, then somebar will

+1. Not read stdin anymore, and instead use a wayland extension to read dwl's state.
+This means you must close stdin yourself, if you choose to launch somebar using dwl's -s flag.
+2. somebar can use the same wayland extension to send commands back to dwl.
+   This means that clicking on tags will switch to that tag (this can of course be customized in config.h).

+If you apply the IPC patch to somebar, then
+**dwl must have the [wayland-ipc patch](https://git.sr.ht/~raphi/dwl/blob/master/patches/wayland-ipc.patch) applied too**, since dwl must implement the wayland extension too.

 ## License